-House of Loreius Tiburtinus (II.8.5) and the House of the Vettii (VI.15.1), which has a wonderful painting on the east wall of the dining room (triclinium), depicting the punishment of Ixion, a story of infidelity, betrayal and punishment.
+Loreius Tiburtinus and the House of the Vettii, which has a wonderful painting on the east wall of the dining room (triclinium), depicting the punishment of Ixion, a story of infidelity, betrayal and punishment.

 The dates given for the four styles of painting can only be approximate.
-Clients' tastes must have changed slowly and painters were probably reluctant to discard a style of painting they were adroit in.
-There has been much discussion about whether the wall paintings of Pompeii are true 'frescoes' i.e. painted rapidly onto recently laid damp plaster.
-A large room, recently excavated at the house of the Chaste Lovers (I.10.11) was found to be in the process of being painted at the time of the eruption.
-The technique being used, in this case, was defiantly fresco, but it is difficult to tell in other cases.
-Pompeii the last day is published by BBC Books, price £16.99.
+Clients' tastes must have changed slowly and painters were probably reluctant to discard a style of painting at which they were adept.
+There has been much discussion about whether the wall paintings of Pompeii are true 'frescoes', i.e. painted rapidly on to newly laid damp plaster.
+A large room, recently excavated at the house of the Chaste Lovers was found to be in the process of being painted at the time of the eruption.
+The technique being used, in this case, was definitely fresco, but it is difficult to tell in other cases.

+Pompeii: the last day is published by BBC Books, price £16.99.